brentp/mosdepth/README.md

 A python plotting script is provided in `scripts/plot-dist.py` that will make plots like below.
-Use is `python scripts/plot-dist.py *.dist` and the output is `dist.html` with a plot for each chromosome.
+Use is `python scripts/plot-dist.py *.dist` and the output is `dist.html` with a plot for the full set along with one for each chromosome.

 Using something like that, we can plot the distribution from the entire genome.
 Below we show this for samples with ~60X coverage: